 It has a 3524-kilometer long coastline in the north bathed by the North and Baltic Seas and is bordered by Denmark, Poland, Czech Republic, Austria, Switzerland, France, Luxembourg, Belgium, and the Netherlands.

-The climate is mostly moderate, ranging from continental in the east, with dry, cold winters and very warm summers, to a milder maritime influenced climate in the north and northeast, and mountain climate in the Alpine Regions of the extreme south.
+The climate is mostly moderate, ranging from continental in the east, with dry, cold winters and hot summers, to milder maritime-influenced weather in the north and northeast, and mountain climate in the Alpine regions of the extreme south.

-Germany's coastline is 64% sandy beach, 18% artificial, 12 muddy and only 5% protected by soft rock.
-The humid westerly winds are prevailing and rainfall occurs in all seasons.
+The humid westerly winds are prevailing, and rainfall occurs in all seasons.

-In the Baltic Sea, Pelzerharken, Weibenhauser Strand, Hohwachter Bucht and Damp 2000 are the best German surfing options.
+In the Baltic Sea, Pelzerhaken, Weißenhäuser Strand, Hohwachter Bucht, and Damp 2000 are the best German surfing options.